Are Heteroflexible People Apart of the LGBTQ+ Community π³️π

 For that reason, and others, including the identifying as “mostly straight ⚤,” can heteroflexible people truly be considered apart of the LGBTQ+ community π³️π?
 I know as a heteroflexible man ♂︎ myself, I don’t entirely feel comfortable with considering myself apart of the LGBTQ+ community π³️π.
 Not because I don’t want to be apart of that community, but because I don’t feel I entirely belong.
 Me still being mostly straight ⚤ (like about 70% or 75% straight ⚤) is kind of a barrier to me considered fully queer.
 I know bisexuals face a lot of stigma inside of the community even they’re apart of the acronym (they’re the B in LGBTQ+ π³️π) because they do have attractive to the opposite sex.
 They either get accused of secretly being straight ⚤ or secretly being gay ⚣.
 Bisexual women ♀︎ tend get accused of being secretly straight ⚤ and bisexual men ♂︎ tend get to accused of being secretly gay ⚣.
 It’s like you’re not allowed to like both men ♂︎ and women ♀︎ within certain circles of the LGBTQ+ community π³️π, you’re only allowed to like one or the other.
 Biphobia is this unspoken issue within the LGBTQ+ community π³️π, this elephant π in the room that’s just barely starting to get addressed.
 Not every in the community is like that, most are accepting of bisexuals, but some very vocal minorities are not.

-Also, there is such thing as homoflexibility, which is the same as heteroflexibility, only it’s people are mostly homosexual (either gay ⚣ or lesbian ⚢) who occasionally have heterosexual feelings and are occasionally attracted to the opposite sex.
+And yes, there is such thing as homoflexibility.
+It's the same thing as heteroflexibility, only its people are mostly homosexual (either gay ⚣ or lesbian ⚢) who occasionally have heterosexual feelings and are occasionally attracted to the opposite sex.
+I guess for them, it would be “mostly gay.”
 Gay men ⚣ are occasionally attracted to women ♀︎, and lesbian women ⚢ are occasionally attracted to men ♂︎.
 Gay men ⚣ maybe engage with women ♀︎ sexually but not romantically ❤️, and lesbian women ⚢ same thing but with men ♂︎.
 Or hey, they may even watch straight porn ⚤π as well as gay porn ⚣π or lesbian porn ⚢π.
 That sort of thing.
 It’s a bit less common, or maybe it is a lot more common than we think, but it’s a lot less well documented.
 Not as many people openly identify as homoflexible as they do heteroflexible.
-And heteroflexible are already a minority.
+And heteroflexibles are already a minority.
 They’re a minority amongst other minorities.

 Comments